-Egypt’s el-Sisi rejects Trump’s suggestion to take in Palestinians
+Egypt, Jordan leaders reject Trump’s suggestion to take in Palestinians

 Abdel Fattah el-Sisi says ‘displacement of the Palestinian people is an injustice’ after US president repeats call for Egypt and Jordan to accept Gaza residents.